shawnd29/shawnd29/README.md

 ## Hello 👋
 ---

 It's really great to reach out!
-My name is Shawn, a data and analytics enthusiast and always excited to learn on all things data when I am not busy cooking something interesting.
+My name is Shawn, a data and analytics enthusiast and always excited to learn on all things data; when I am not busy cooking something interesting.

 > ## Things about me